janlimpens/game2/README.md

 attached (and taken away).
 Traits, then provide abilities (behavior) and properties (data), which the object can make use of.

-So, the typical animal -> cat relation could be described like this (not code):
+So, the typical animal -> cat relation could be described like this (easier to read pseudo script language, not actual code):

 ```
   entity animal